Aitia-IIOT/ah5-docs-java-spring/docs/api/data-models/service-instance-descriptor.md

-# ServiceResult
+# ServiceInstanceDescriptor

 Field | Type | Description
 --- | --- | ---
-instanceId | [Name](../primitives.md#name) | Unique identifier of the service instance. provider | [SystemResult](../data-models/system-result.md) | Information about the service instance provider system. serviceDefinition | [ServiceDefinitionResult](../data-models/service-definition-result.md) | Information about the service definition. version | [Version](../primitives.md#version) | Version of the service instance.
+instanceId | [Name](../primitives.md#name) | Unique identifier of the service instance. provider | [SystemDescriptor](../data-models/system-descriptor.md) | Information about the service instance provider system. serviceDefinition | [ServiceDefinitionDescriptor](../data-models/service-definition-descriptor.md) | Information about the service definition. version | [Version](../primitives.md#version) | Version of the service instance.
 expiresAt | [DateTime](../primitives.md#datetime) | The moment of the future from which the service instance will not be available. metadata | [Metadata](../data-models/metadata.md) | Additional information about the service instance.